JaydenMajor/Pages-In-Widgets/pages-in-widgets/readme.txt

 2. New updated screenshot of the widget options.

 == Change Log ==
+= 1.9.2 =
+Release Date: December 13, 2019
+* Bug Fix - Fixed an issue were the image output wasn't being output.

 = 1.9.1 =
 Release Date: December 12, 2019
 * Hot Fix - Bug that would have required to open the widget and save.
 Re saveing widgets no longer required.